 By November, 1998, Unity of Bonita Springs was deeded its current five plus acres of natural Florida habitat and the land blessing was held on the property in April of 1999, the event covered by the Ft.
 Myers News Press.
 Planning and building construction followed leading to the Grand Opening Service for the newly built church building on the last Sunday in May, 2005, officiated by Rev. Sandra Lockey.

-He was happy to serve in the brand new church building.
+Rev. Phil was happy to serve in the brand new church building.
 In addition to the Sunday Services, classes, workshops and spiritually-based activities, additions were made.
 An all-important sign was placed near Imperial Parkway, to let passers-by know that we are here.
 A porch was added, connected to the existing lanai; people can enjoy sitting outside.
 Next came a refrigerator and cabinets for the lanai.
 These enabled us to better enjoy social time with food; on good-weather days, classes and meetings are held on the lanai.

 Inspired by Mary Ellen Rand, a walking path through the back of the 5-acre property was added.
 It is designated "Peace Path", with 12 stone benches, each representing one of our 12 spiritual powers.
 Connected to the Peace Path, a Memorial Garden was placed, for people to put the ashes of their deceased loved ones.